gtownsie/ACOS-4-5.x-to-6-upgrade/docs/source/index.rst

 1. Upgrade the ACOS device to the inactve partition.

    * If the primary hard disk is active upgrade the secondary hard disk:

-   ``
-   ACOS-5-x(config)# upgrade hd sec scp://2.2.2.2/images/ACOS_<version>.upg
+   `ACOS-5-x(config)# upgrade hd sec scp://2.2.2.2/images/ACOS_<version>.upg`
-   ``

-      > Note:  Use the approprate FTA or non-FTA ACOS version identified in the Upgrade Preparation Checklist
+ .. note::  Use the approprate FTA or non-FTA ACOS version identified in the Upgrade Preparation Checklist

      * If the secondary hard disk is active upgrade the primary hard disk:

-    ``
-    ACOS-5-x(config)# upgrade hd pri scp://2.2.2.2/images/ACOS_<version>.upg
+    `ACOS-5-x(config)# upgrade hd pri scp://2.2.2.2/images/ACOS_<version>.upg`

-    ``
-    > Note:  Use the approprate FTA or non-FTA ACOS version identified in the Upgrade Preparation Checklist
+  .. note::  Use the approprate FTA or non-FTA ACOS version identified in the Upgrade Preparation Checklist

-1. You will be prompted to reboot your ACOS device
+2. You will be prompted to reboot your ACOS device

    ==Choose "NO"==

-1. You will be prompted to reboot your ACOS device.
+3. You will be prompted to reboot your ACOS device.

-1. Press yes to reboot and bring up the upgraded ACOS software.
+4. Press yes to reboot and bring up the upgraded ACOS software.

-> Allow up to five minutes for the reboot to complete.
+.. note:: Allow up to five minutes for the reboot to complete.
 (The typical reboot time is 2-3 minutes.)

 6. Import the required license and reboot again.
   The upgrade process is completed successfully.